nanasintown/gcp-pratice/README.md

 # GCP practice

 This repository includes practices using GCP and other tools such as Terraform.

 - Manage VM
-- Infracstructure Provisioning: Provisioning with CDKTF, Provisioning with Terraform, Manage Cloud Storage Bucket
+- Infrastructure Provisioning: Provisioning with CDKTF, Provisioning with Terraform, Manage Cloud Storage Bucket
+- Dockerize build environment